 Mount Kilimanjaro, the tallest free-standing mountain on earth and the highest peak of Africa attracts thousands of professional and fresh climbers to attempt Mount Kilimanjaro challenges every year to summit its snow-capped top, Uhuru Peak.

-The scenic panorama view, abundant wild and birdlife, numerous campsites, and its extraordinary altitude level make Climbing Kilimanjaro a wonderful experience.
+The scenic panorama view, abundant wild and birdlife, numerous campsites, and its extraordinary altitude level make Climbing Mount Kilimanjaro a wonderful experience.

 However, every small to big trek has its challenges, likewise; Mount Kilimanjaro is no different.
 You may have to face some Challenges with Mount Kilimanjaro climbing too.

 Let’s have a glance on what challenges you might have to face during Climbing Mount Kilimanjaro:

 Mount Kilimanjaro has a high altitude level, and you will possibly experience rain, wind, hot, and cold temperatures all in one Week.
 The temperature here is not predictable, and no one can get a hint of when it may start pouring.